 Emerging Risks are considered, assessed and reported by using a 'PESTLE' analysis.
-PESTLE stands for political, economic, social, technological, legal and environmental, and by using this method, the UHIL Group assesses potential emerging risks across six key macro and micro economic themes.
-Both UPE review the Emerging Risk Register on a quarterly basis and issues a report to the Risk and Compliance Committee.
+PESTLE stands for political, economic, social, technological, legal and environmental, and by using this method, UHIL assesses potential emerging risks across six key macro and micro economic themes.
+UPE reviews the Emerging Risk Register on a quarterly basis and issues a report to the Risk and Compliance Committee.